fractal-analytics-platform/fractal-demos/examples/README.md

 * Did you register as a fractal user? (to be done each time the server is restarted)
 * If something goes wrong, remove the `.cache` subfolder of the example folder you are working in.
 * Note that at the moment each example script also makes use of `aux_extract_id_from_project_json.py`, which should be available in the example folder.
 This will change in the future.
+* Some examples require that you first download some data from zenodo.
+Check their README.md files!